-The new age of Samsung’s foldables is here as the South Korean company took to the stage at the Galaxy Unpacked event to unveil the Samsung Galaxy Z Fold7 and Z Flip7, two devices meant to offer an upgrade to last year’s models.
+The new age of Samsung’s foldables is here as the South Korean company took to the stage at the Galaxy Unpacked event to unveil the Samsung Galaxy Z Fold7 and Z Flip7.

 Samsung Galaxy Z Fold7

-While all this offers a difference, the phone looks fairly similar to its predecessor, so the audience would have clearly been interested to see what the internals are like and if they offer an improvement to the Fold6.
+While all these features indicate improvements in design, the phone looks fairly similar to its predecessor.
+The audience would certainly have been interested to see the device’s internals and if they offer an improvement to the Fold6.

 Samsung Galaxy Z Flip7